 If you or a loved one have been seriously injured or killed in an ATV fire, you may have grounds for a lawsuit.

-The attorneys at Kline & Specter have successfully handled all categories of auto and product liability cases, with scores of multi-million dollar verdicts and settlements.
-Our lawyers have won well over $10 billion in verdicts and settlements in personal injury cases.
+The attorneys at Kline & Specter have successfully handled all categories of auto and product liability cases, with scores of multi-million-dollar verdicts and settlements.
+Our lawyers have won billions in verdicts and settlements in personal injury cases.

 We are currently litigating one recent case in central Pennsylvania in which a man and a teenager were injured when their Polaris ATV burst into flames.
 The man was able to save his passenger from more serious injury by getting the teen out of the Polaris ATV as quickly as possible, but in doing so he suffered second- and third-degree burns over his neck, back and arm.
 At last report, he remained in a coma.